gitpod-io/prometheus-decoder/README.md

    ```
 4. GitHub Actions will automatically build binaries for multiple platforms and create a new release

+### ToDo

+ - [ ] Do we want to keep this at all?
+Or can we find a better way to share the way to access metric recordings?

 ### Version History

 - v0.1.0 - Initial release